ErikStoupignan/My_Portfolio/README.md

  In my portfolio, you can find evidence of my work as a web developer.

+## Deployment
+This website can be viewed at: [Demo Link](https://resume-erik-sanchez-beltran.netlify.app/)

 ## Desktop version screenshot

 ![image](https://user-images.githubusercontent.com/106561762/178395159-23b149ba-5ae7-4f2d-b3f4-7fae0c491769.png)

-## Deployment
-This website can be viewed at: https://erikstoupignan.github.io/My_Portfolio/

 ## Built With